matthiasdiener/matthiasdiener.github.io/research.md

 <br />

-## High Performance Computing in the Cloud
+# High Performance Computing in the Cloud

-# Main Objectives
+## Main Objectives

 * Evaluate the viability of the Cloud for High Performance Computing (HPC) using various characteristics, such as deployment facilities, performance and cost efficiency.
 * Focus on several cloud providers, such as Amazon, Windows Azure and Rackspace and compare them to traditional clusters.

-# Related Publications
+## Related Publications
-* Emmanuell D. Carreño, <u>Matthias Diener</u>, Eduardo H. M. Cruz, Philippe O. A. Navaux. **“Automatic Communication Optimization of Parallel Applications in Public Clouds.”** International Symposium on Cluster, Cloud and Grid Computing (CCGrid), May 2016.
+* Emmanuell D. Carreño, *Matthias Diener*, Eduardo H. M. Cruz, Philippe O. A. Navaux. **“Automatic Communication Optimization of Parallel Applications in Public Clouds.”** International Symposium on Cluster, Cloud and Grid Computing (CCGrid), May 2016.

-* Eduardo Roloff, <u>Matthias Diener</u>, Alexandre Carissimi, Philippe O. A. Navaux. **“High Performance Computing in the Cloud: Deployment, Performance and Cost Efficiency.”** International Conference on Cloud Computing Technology and Science (CloudCom), November 2012. [[pdf](../files/2012-CloudCom-CloudMPI.pdf)]
+* Eduardo Roloff, *Matthias Diener*, Alexandre Carissimi, Philippe O. A. Navaux. **“High Performance Computing in the Cloud: Deployment, Performance and Cost Efficiency.”** International Conference on Cloud Computing Technology and Science (CloudCom), November 2012.

-* Eduardo Roloff, Francis Birck, <u>Matthias Diener</u>, Alexandre Carissimi, Philippe O. A. Navaux. **“Evaluating High Performance Computing on the Windows Azure Platform.”** International Conference on Cloud Computing (CLOUD), May 2012. [[pdf](../files/2012-CLOUD-Azure.pdf)]
+* Eduardo Roloff, Francis Birck, *Matthias Diener*, Alexandre Carissimi, Philippe O. A. Navaux. **“Evaluating High Performance Computing on the Windows Azure Platform.”** International Conference on Cloud Computing (CLOUD), May 2012.